What you need to do if you're organising an event

 Enter details and an image on the submit an event form before you send out an all staff or share details of your booking engine link e.g. Eventbrite.
 This page can link to a Facebook page or an Eventbrite page for example, but it's important it's the primary link that is shared.

-All upcoming events should be listed on http://www.wit.ie/events section as far in advance as possible so people visiting the WIT website are impressed by the variety of events taking place, so staff and students can find out what's happening in the WIT community, and so we can share details on social media.
+All upcoming events should be listed on http://www.wit.ie/events section as far in advance as possible so people visiting the SETU Waterford website are impressed by the variety of events taking place, so staff and students can find out what's happening in the SETU Waterford community, and so we can share details on social media.

-What do I put in the event page?
+What do I write for the event page?

 I have an Eventbrite page or a Facebook event why do we need to do anything else?

-- Or contact Elaine Larkin, PR Executive if you require (and have budget for) a photographer that issues photographs directly to national media.
+- Or contact the Marketing & Communications office if you require (and have budget for) a press photographer that issues photographs directly to national media picture desks.

 Photos required before an event

-If you want coverage of your event beforehand on the WIT website or in the news we need an image to go with this
+If you want coverage of your event beforehand on the SETU Waterford website or in the news we need an image to go with this

 - photo of speakers (high resolution for print newspapers)